zdharma-continuum/zinit/docs/Example-Minimal-Setup.md

  - the `atinit` of the plugin runs also `zcdreplay` (i.e. "*zplugin-compdef-replay*"), because after `compinit` is loaded, the `compdef` function becomes available, and one can re-run the all earlier automatically-caught`compdef` calls,
  - add `lucid` ice-mod to silence the under-prompt messages.

-The same setup but without using turbo-mode (i.e. no `wait''` ice):
+The same setup but without using Turbo-mode (i.e. no `wait''` ice):

 ```zsh
 zplugin ice blockf; zplugin light zsh-users/zsh-completions